Personalized Funeral Services

 Components of a Funeral Service

-1. Visitation
+1. Viewing

-2. Funeral Service
+3. Funeral Service

 3. Committal Service

-4. Funeral Reception
+5. Funeral Reception or Repast

 Many choose to host this post-service gathering (or repast) at a reception hall.
 This is considered a time to share memories, laughter, and support.